Megabit per second to Gigabit per second Converter

 The megabit per second became a common unit with the widespread adoption of broadband internet technologies (like DSL and cable) and faster local area network standards such as Fast Ethernet (100 Mbps) in the late 1990s and early 2000s.
 As internet speeds and network capacities increased beyond the kilobit range, Mbps provided a more convenient measure.
 Like kbps, the prefix "mega-" in data transfer rates consistently refers to the decimal value (1,000,000), avoiding the binary confusion sometimes seen with data storage units (MB vs MiB).

-Common Uses for megabits per second and gigabits per second
+Common Uses and Applications: megabits per second vs gigabits per second

 Explore the typical applications for both Megabit per second (imperial/US) and Gigabit per second (imperial/US) to understand their common contexts.